 We are not food journalists or influencer of any sort nor do we try to be.
 We are ordinary folks who like to eat.
 We try our best to be impartial but our comments are based on our personal preferences and what we experienced on our visit on a particular day.
 There is a fair chance that your experience on another day may be different.
 So our opinions of restaurants and cafes are just that – our opinions based on our own encounters.

 We try to give the most updated information at the time of the writing.
 However, information in any of our postings is correct only based on the resources available at that time.
 Please check with the relevant establishment for updated information – particularly about promotions, menu, opening hours or even if it is still operating in a particular location.

 The Ordinary Patrons (TOP) Singapore food blog is one by ordinary paying customers.
+We are not accepting guest posts on our blog.
+We do not publish any paid post or sponsored post.
 We have not accepted invitations to media tasting or offers to write sponsored posts.
 We visit restaurants anonymously so that we can share the experience as ordinary patrons.

 We rate our experience on a scale of 1 to 5 TOPs (The Ordinary Patrons)